Jaiigh/take-me-out-vatasilp/README.md

 - 🎃 **Halloween Theme** - Dark, spooky design with orange and purple colors
 - 👻 **Anonymous Voting** - Vote counts are hidden from regular users
 - 🔍 **Admin Mode** - View vote counts by adding `?admin=true` to the URL
-- 🖼️ **Contestant Images** - Placeholder avatars for each contestant
+- 🖼️ **Contestant Images** - Custom PNG images for each contestant
-- 4 contestants: Jom, Ten, Jino, Pao
+- 4 contestants: Jom, Ten, Gino, Pao
 - Real-time vote updates every 2 seconds
 - Each user can vote for one contestant at a time
 - Users can remove their vote and switch to another contestant